 Over the years, we've been asked a number of questions about Fatea Magazine.
 We thought it was about time we rounded up the most frequently asked and laid the answers out for the world to see.

 That said we do like to hear from you so if you have got any questions that aren't covered here, please get in touch with us.

 Click Here to get in touch or mail us at:

 What does Fatea actually mean?

 When Fatea Magazine came into existance, it was originally an A5 fanzine.
 The magazine originally covered music, mysticism and green issue politics.
 My favourite character that may or may not have existed in history is Morgan Le Fey of Arthurian Legend.
-In the Italian version of the legend, she is known as Morgana Fatea and as well as being an enchantress and an earth maiden, she was also a musician, music, mysticism and green issue politics.
+In the Italian version of the legend, she is known as Morgana Fatea and as well as being an enchantress and an earth maiden, she was also a musician and so came to represent our foundation of music, mysticism and green issue politics.
 The magazine is named after her.
 Over the years we became more and more music focused, but the name remained the same.

 Your reviews tend to be quite positive, is there any music you don't like?

 There's loads of music we don't like, we just choose not to write about it.
 On most releases there is normally something of merit and we like to emphasise the positive.
 If something is really awful then often we'll contact the artist and explain why it's not going to appear.
 We also take into account that often the music isn't as good as the artist would like.
 We review a lot of self released albums and singles.
 Sometimes these are recorded at home.
 Some of the material we are asked for review is more for getting gigs than for actual sale and ultimately, yes we like music.
 Fatea is about getting music to a wider audience.
 Yes we're positive, but we'll also say if we think something is weak or doesn't work.

 Do I have to be on a label or signed before Fatea will take an interest?